RazrFalcon/svgcleaner/docs/src/rm-xmlns-xlink-attribute.rst

 Remove an unused ``xmlns:xlink`` attribute
 ------------------------------------------

-We can remove an ``xmlns:xlink`` attribute if document doesn't use an element referencing via the ``xlink:href``.
+We can remove a ``xmlns:xlink`` attribute if document doesn't use an element referencing via the ``xlink:href``.

-.. this example is kinda pointles, since `docgen` will insert `xmlns:xlink` anyway.

 ..
 GEN_TABLE
 ..
 NO_XMLNS_XLINK